shah-zeb-naveed/data-science-notes/README.md

 ## Feed Design
-- weighted metric for type of engagements. better to predict indivudal eventually to be able to fine-tune the knob
-- selection:
-   - new tweets, unseen tweets, seen tweets with increased engagement, limit recency, tweets by network, suggested and friends' interactions
 - actors:
    - user, author, content, context, user-author similarity (percentage to nromalize, avg. tfidf/NN embedding of users, social similarity (overlap ), user-content,
 - features:
    - similarity, interaction, influence, relationship, interests, etc.
 - Modelling:
+  - weighted metric for type of engagements (like, comment etc). better to predict indivudal eventually to be able to fine-tune the knob
+  - funnel approach
+  - selection:
+     - new, unseen tweets, seen tweets with increased engagement, limit recency, tweets by network, suggested and friends' interactions
   - predict prob of engagement
-   - MTL model to predict multiple types of engagement
+   - Multi-task learning model to predict multiple types of engagement
-   - can get overall model's score and feed as feature to individual models
+   - alternatively, can get overall model's score and feed as feature to individual models
    - can stack models in parallel and use a simpler model on the outputs
-   - funnel approach
+  - reranker:
     - diversity, repetitiveness (content/user) penality - heuristics based like subtract 0.01
 - experimentation: check gain in user engagement metric and p-value
--

 ## Seach Engine
-- Define CTR with high dwell time to remove unsuccessful clicks
+- Metrics:
+  - nDCG, MAP
   - time/queries to success indicates success (lower per session).
+- Labels/Data:
   - can assign negative relevance score to a document to mark irrelevant document
+  - Define CTR with high dwell time to remove unsuccessful clicks
+- actors:
+  - searcher (personas)
+  - query (intent, historical engagement)
+  - context (time/recency, previous queries)
+  - doc (pagerank/backlinks, local/global engagement radius)
+  - **query-searcher???**
+  - query-doc (text match with content/title/metadata, uni/bigram, tfidf (normalized), engagement etc.)
+  - searcher-doc (previously accessed, distance for local intent, interest match)
+- training data generation:
+  - estimate how much training data can be gathered.
+- Architecture:
-- query rewriting (spell, expansion vs relaxation to simplify), understnading (intent e.g. local, info, navigational vs informational,), blender
+  - query rewriting (spell, expansion vs relaxation to simplify)
+  - understnading (intent e.g. local, info, navigational vs informational,)
+  - **blender???**
+  - 1st stage selctor focused on recall. can do weighted scoring of
+    - personalization
+    - doc popularity
+    - intent match
+    - terms match.
-- 1st stage selctor focused on recall. can do weighted scoring of personalization, doc popularity, intent match, terms match.
-Google's pagerank has lower weightage and mostly dominated by ML. can assign weights manually or learn by experimentation or learn through ML.
+    - Google's pagerank has lower weightage and mostly dominated by ML. can assign weights manually or learn by experimentation or learn through ML.
   - ranker itself good be composed of two increasingly complex models/stages.
-- actors: searcher (personas), query (intent, historical engagement), context (time/recency, previous queries), doc (pagerank/backlinks, local/global engagement radius   ), query-searcher, query-doc (text match with content/title/metadata, uni/bigram, tfidf (normalized), engagement etc.), searcher-doc (previously accessed, distance for local intent)
-- training data generation: estimate how much training data can be gathered.
+    - Learning to Rank (LTR) is a supervised machine learning approach to optimize how items are ranked in response to a query.
+Focus is on assigning scores that yield the correct order, not just correct labels.
+      - Stage 1 – Pointwise models: Treats each item independently and predicts a relevance score (e.g., logistic regression, decision trees).
+Simple but ignores item comparisons.
         - pointwise approach: single doc's relevancy (true ranking at a time). or can "approximate" as relevance/irr using binary classification.
         - random negative example (result on 50th page)
-   - pairwise: rank a pair of documents correctly
+      - Stage 2 – Pairwise models: Compares item pairs to learn relative orderings (e.g., LambdaRank, LambdaMART).
+The model learns to adjust scores so that higher-relevance items are ranked above lower-relevance ones, optimizing ranking metrics (e.g., NDCG).
         - human labellers or use historic engagement and infer labels using heuristic.
-- LTR (leanring to rank: using supervised ML). stage 1: pointwise, simple logistic/tree-based. stage 2: pairwise. lambdaMart or LambdaRank. focus is on assigning rank scores such that correct order is determined.

 ## Recommendation Engine
 - Capacity estimates: users/views